ausdebating/constitution/constitution.md

 ### (18) President
 1. It is the duty of the president of the association to:
     1. Chair the meeting of the Australian Council
-    2. Appoint another member of the Executive to the Chair where they are unable to attend the tournament.
+    2. Appoint another member of the committee to the Chair where they are unable to attend the tournament.
 Where the President does not make such an appointment, Council for that tournament may make the appointment.
     3. Act as a representative for the Association.
-    4. Co-ordinate the activities of the Executive.
+    4. Co-ordinate the activities of the committee.
     5. Be a signatory to any bank account of the Association.
     6. Assist a host university in seeking sponsorship.
-    7. Submit a report to Australian Council providing an overview of the activities of the Executive and the Association.
+    7. Submit a report to Australian Council providing an overview of the activities of the committee and the Association.

-### (19) Vice President Administration

-1. It is the duty of the treasurer of the association to ensure:
-    1. that all money due to the association is collected and received and that all payments authorised by the association are made, and
-    2. that correct books and accounts are kept showing the financial affairs of the association, including full details of all receipts and expenditure connected with the activities of the association.

 ### (18) Casual vacancies